yuriel-v/Infrastructure/shared/ansible/roles/game_server/README.md

     - `3`: Journey (default).
   - `password`: (string) The server password.
 Defaults to 420, because memes.
   - `max_players`: (int) The maximum number of players allowed at a time.
 Defaults to Terraria's default, 8.
-- **gs_terraria_motd**: The server's message of the day.
+  - `motd`: (string) The server's message of the day.
 Defaults to a parody of Minecraft's default MOTD.
+- As was mentioned at the top, the prefix for all of these is `gs_terraria_`, so for instance, to refer to the `link` variable, use `gs_terraria_link`.

 More role variables to come as the tasks for Minecraft and Starbound are developed.